Raw Food Diet Plan:

 Take one… leave one.
 You will be astounded at how much seemingly effortless progress you can make if you practice what I call the ‘take one, leave one’ principle.
 Every week, two weeks, or if you want to take it slower, take one more dietary or lifestyle practice or change at the same time that you leave one out.
 For instance, start juicing daily and make that a solid habit, while leaving off eating cooked breads.
 When you’re ready to take it a step further, you might start dry skin brushing daily and leave off eating refined sugars.
 As you progress, you could possibly take up hot yoga or some other form of exercise daily and strike coffee off your list.

 You can draw your own roadmap.
 Or you can use mine, if you like.
 If you want a step by step road map that will walk you through the entire process, then my ebook 100 Days to 100% Raw is definitely for you!
 I wrote 100 Days to 100% Raw specifically for those needing step- by-step instructions on transitioning from the Standard American Diet to a raw food diet.
 It’s no inflexible route march, this—you can tailor your journey to fit your lifestyle, your needs, your goals.
 Recently revised, 100 Days is filled with notes on websites and resources to help propel you to where you want to be.
 On its pages you’ll find recipes, instructions, beauty tips, and more!
 100 Days to 100% Raw is a tool based on my own carefully recorded journey, offering experience and research I hope you’ll find invaluable in your efforts to obtain your most radiant health and beauty.
 In this ebook I give references to my first two books.
-So consider this 3-book special deal, where you buy my first two physical books and receive 100 Days to 100% Raw absolutely FREE….
+So consider this 3-Book Special Deal and receive 100 Days to 100% Raw absolutely FREE….